spacetelescope/reference-file-testing-tool/docs/usage.rst

     >>> from reftest.reftest import test_reference_file
     >>> test_reference_file('/path/to/my/reference_file', '/path/to/some_uncal.fits')

-Using a test data Database
+Using a test data database
 ==========================

 If you don't want to manually supply test data each time you test a reference file you can create a database of test